AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 His glare grew intense, and I shrank beneath it.
 He didn't raise his hand but I felt the nudge in my head that said he would if he could.
 If there weren't cameras watching.
 "Git!"
 He said.
 And I scrambled away from him.

 My heart was racing as I lay on my bed thinking about you.
 Thinking about what we did and why.
 What happens now.
 I know you are real.
 I know your name.
 My nightmares still take me every night.
 Can I protect us both from my people - from the Venatori.
 Or now that I know will they hunt you?
-I don't have
+I don't have time to be scared.
+You give me strength and I know we'll get through this together.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxNTkwNzU5LDE2MTI0MTgzMjgsLTE1MT
+eyJoaXN0b3J5IjpbLTE5MDAzNDI5NTYsMTYxMjQxODMyOCwtMT
-cxNTUyNTEsMjA3MjcyMjA2NywtOTY4MjEzNV19
+UxNzE1NTI1MSwyMDcyNzIyMDY3LC05NjgyMTM1XX0=
 -->